Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Over and above experiencing the beautiful underwater sights of the Caribbean, doing a diving course in the US Virgin Islands allows visitors to the islands to leave with a skill that they'll cherish for the rest of their lives.

-St Croix promises travellers some atmospheric sightseeing, with abandoned plantations, colonial architecture and old manor houses to explore among the striking natural landscapes.
-Of course, many travellers are more than satisfied with just the beautiful beaches, some glorious scuba diving and snorkelling opportunities, and the odd shopping spree in one of the two major towns of Christiansted and Frederiksted.
+St Croix promises travellers some atmospheric sightseeing, with abandoned plantations, colonial architecture and old manor houses set among the striking natural landscapes.
+Of course, many travellers revel in the beautiful beaches, with some glorious scuba diving and snorkelling opportunities as well as the odd shopping spree in one of the two major towns of Christiansted and Frederiksted.
 The most popular beaches on St Croix include Sandy Point, Buck Island Cove, Isaac Bay, Rainbow Beach and Cane Bay.

 No direct flights from Heathrow to this Destination